 The cost for data storage depends on application load and doesn’t depend upon the factors like the number of nodes, etc. You do not even need any compliance to use the service or face many rounds with security teams.

 The tool integrates with OpenTelemetry, an emerging industry standard for the instrumentation process.
 You can set your sample rate and retention period as per your needs and monitor your usage accordingly.
-Plus, you will get industry-trusted Druid and Kafka, which helps you in handling enterprise scale.
+Plus, you will get industry-trusted Druid and Kafka, which help you in handling enterprise scale.

 SigNoz is built on Goland and React-Typescript, which many developers love.
 You can get the benefit of filtering the data based on what you want to review.
 Get a complete guide to set it up on your system for FREE.
 Also, there is an enterprise edition with more advanced features like RBAC, SSO, etc., for bigger teams.